 OLA status

-1. Number of certified sites in the NGI
+Number of certified sites in the NGI

+NGI_GRNET has 12 sites

-2. Number of sites that have already signed an OLA or comparable document
+Number of sites that have already signed an OLA or comparable document

+All Sites have already signed an EGEE compatible SLA, this will soon be updated to cater for the OLAs defined by EGI.

-3. In case of a comparable document being used, describe deviations from the metrics used in the original EGI OLA document.
+In case of a comparable document being used, describe deviations from the metrics used in the original EGI OLA document.

+The availability/reliability for Greece has been set to 80%

-4. What is the main obstacle to the adoption of the OLA by all sites?
+What is the main obstacle to the adoption of the OLA by all sites?

+Nothing in particular

-5. Which are the main considerations / objections of sites to the OLA?
+Which are the main considerations / objections of sites to the OLA?

+How is availability and reliability being calculated especially if downtime is caused by external parameters (e.g. Network Troubles etc).
+I would say that the problem arises when there is network failure on the monitoring system.
+If the site's network is problematic then this is a problem of the site and should count against it availability/reliability

-6. Describe any modifications that you would consider to the OLA metrics definitions?
+Describe any modifications that you would consider to the OLA metrics definitions?

+We should be taking into account somehow what are the consequences from external to site failures. (e.g network outage, monitoring tools downtime etc) e.g 6.
+When there is network outage outside the domain of the site affecting the avail.reliability then the metrics should not be affected.
+If the network problem is within the domain of the site then it should be against the site (i.e. the site is not accessible to users)

 7. Are there any metrics that should be added/removed from the OLA?
 Include a brief justification for your answer.